Wine production dates back thousands of years, and cooking with wine is an important element of many delicious dishes from around the world.

-As with any seasoning used in cooking, great care should be taken in the amount of wine used - too little is inconsequential and too much will be overpowering.
+As with any seasoning used in cooking, great care should be taken in the amount of wine used – too little is inconsequential and too much will be overpowering.
 When used properly wine should fortify the flavour of what you are cooking not mask it.
-To avoid spoiling a dish add the wine in small amounts, and wait ten minutes for it to impart the food before making a decision whether to add more.
+To avoid spoiling a dish add the wine in small amounts, and wait ten minutes for it to impart the food before deciding whether to add more.

 Here are some chemical reactions you should know about…